 - The "Go For More" is a complimentary fruit and vegetable offering program that was started in Pflugerville ISD for our elementary students.

 - Our food trailers have been recognized by local, state, and national entities (Food Network), and were the first to offer reimbursable meals.
 They were also designed with help from PfISD students.

-- Our P.O.D concepts are a direct result of engaging students and faculty needs and providing solutions.
-Our HHS P.O.D is the first of its kind in Aramark.
+- Our P.O.D. concepts are a direct result of engaging students and faculty's needs and providing solutions.
+Our HHS P.O.D. is the first of its kind in Aramark.

-- We have grilled over 100,000 hotdogs during Pflugerville Field Days.
+- We grilled over 100,000 hotdogs during Pflugerville Field Days.